oubiwann/lfebot/README.rst

 Introduction
 ============

-LiffyBot is not really a seriosu endeavor, more of a nod to the stereotypical IRC-bot-as-first-project thing than anything else.
+LiffyBot is not really a serious endeavor, more of a nod to the stereotypical IRC-bot-as-first-project thing than anything else.
 To be honest, though, the original impetus *was* a real use case: #erlang-lisp on IRC needed a bot.